materialstheory/multipyles/constrained_dft_vasp/README.md

 # Constraining multipoles in DFT

-This folder contains the explanation of multipole-constrained density-functional theory (DFT) calculations in VASP, which might in the future be supplemented with the code of the implementation.
+This folder contains the files necessary to perform multipole-constrained density-functional theory (DFT) calculations in VASP.
-In any case, we describe implementation details below for reproducibility using the input files of published work citing this repository.

 Currently, only charge multipoles are implemented, of which only inversion-symmetric (order $k$ even) are tested.